 Jordan joined Watsi on February 4th, 2015.
 Five years ago, Jordan became the 893rd member to automatically support a new Watsi patient every month.
-Since then, 5,059 more people have become monthly donors!
-Jordan's most recent donation traveled 8,800 miles to support Buntin, a second grader from Cambodia, to fund a neck surgery.
+Since then, 5,533 more people have become monthly donors!
+Jordan's most recent donation traveled 8,300 miles to support Khin, a university student from Burma, to fund cardiac surgery.

 Jordan has funded healthcare for 64 patients in 12 countries.